SlimFreddy/node.js-RestAPI-TypeScript/README.md

 In ./API-Insomnia is file for testing the running API.
 Install "Insomnia Core" https://insomnia.rest/download/ and import this ./API-Insomnia/RestApi.json.
-Now you are abled to test the Rest-API.
-Header musst be change to your token ;)
+Now you are able to test the Rest-API.
+Header must be change to your token ;)